T-the-G/warband/README.md

 ### Run the container

-**NOTE:** If you would like to use game modules besides `Napoleonic Wars`, you must create the file `path/to/warband/entrypoint.sh` before running the container, and mount it in the container's `/entrypoint.sh` location using a volume.
+**NOTE:** If you would like to use game modules other than `Napoleonic Wars`, you must create the file `path/to/warband/entrypoint.sh` before running the container, and mount it in the container's `/entrypoint.sh` location using a volume.
 The server's run-command can then be modified within `entrypoint.sh`.

+    path/to/warband/entrypoint.sh:/entrypoint.sh

 #### Docker run